The Best Physical Exercises for a Healthy Brain

 Maintain a healthy brain by doing “relaxing” exercises

-The University of Illinois at the Beckman Institute for Advanced Science and Technology, in the United States, conducted a study about exercise.
+The University of Illinois at the Beckman Institute for Advanced Science and Technology conducted a study about exercise.

 In this study, they found that people who regularly do moderate exercise have a greater brain volume than those who don’t.